Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

 - A bit high price

-Buying guide for the best multimeters
+Buying guide for the multimeter for electricians

 The most important thing you should care about before purchasing any multimeter is your specific needs.